The Holy Grail Press

 Leon went with them.

-And Larry did, too.
+And Carl did, too.

 And the guys from the hospital